goksuguvendiren/website/_posts/2017-04-25-ray-tracer-step6.markdown

 <center>
 <p>
 This render is again the basics of texture mapping : Sphere and mesh textures.
+I used 100 samples per pixel, and takes around 90 seconds to complete.
 </p>
 <p>
 The link to the input file is